The Path And Process Of Schizophrenia Recovery

 Some experts say achieving complete remission isn't a great metric for gauging realistic recovery.
 Many more people with schizophrenia have recovered if the metric for recovery is where they can function happily in social situations and be effective constituents of society.

 The first thing you can do if you think you or a loved one may have schizophrenia is to seek an expert's opinion.
 Once you have a clear and accurate diagnosis of schizophrenia, your doctor can establish a treatment plan.
-Getting treatment early may result in better outcomes.
+Getting treatment early may result in better outcomes in the long term.

-Different symptoms and triggers will often warrant different medications and methods of counseling.
+Different symptoms and triggers will often warrant different medications and methods of counseling, especially when considering the side effects of certain prescriptions.
 With that said, some steps can be universally helpful.
 Healthy living and abstaining from drugs and alcohol may significantly enhance one's chances of recovery.

 Try to sleep as regularly as possible